Lessnullvoid/audio_segmentation/README.md

 - Visualize Features: View waveform with feature overlays.
 - Cluster Segments: Reduce redundant segments automatically.
 - Save Segments: Export processed segments as individual WAV files.

+## Clustered Storage with Metadata

+The software allows you to save segmented audio files into directories organized by cluster labels.
+Each segment is saved with a filename that includes its spectral centroid frequency and the corresponding musical note.
+This feature is particularly useful for organizing and retrieving audio segments based on their acoustic characteristics, facilitating easier analysis and processing in subsequent tasks.